Before You Configure a FireCluster

 Make sure that you have:

-If the Fireboxes you want to cluster have modular interfaces or a model upgrade, go to About FireCluster with Modular Interfaces.
+- If the Fireboxes you want to cluster have modular interfaces, when the cluster is first formed, you must use a built-in interface to connect the two cluster members together.
+For more information, go to About FireCluster with Modular Interfaces.

-For requirements and restrictions for wireless devices, go to About FireCluster on Wireless Models.
+- For additional requirements and restrictions for wireless devices, go to About FireCluster on Wireless Models.

 Verify the External Interface Configuration